-These cross-cultural experiences will be designed around active intercultural engagement, learning and exchange.
+These experiences will be designed around active intercultural engagement, learning and exchange.
 The intent is to create interactions between people and groups from different racial, ethnic, cultural and other backgrounds.

 A new, stand-alone facility for cross-cultural programming could take years to plan and finance, and is not part of the city’s short-term plans.
 In the meantime, the city is moving forward to create cross-cultural programming in partnership with a variety of cultural stakeholders as the cross-cultural center without walls travels throughout the city.